bdavidxyz/landing-skeleton/docs/CONTRIBUTING.md

 Never use real photo of people

 There are tons of free pictures and icons, fake name are easy to create.

+### Use common properties as much as possible

+Look at file css/shared.css

+It is a collection of shared properties through sections.

+For example, by using the same marginbottom40 in each section, they become "compatible" each others.

 ### Use of font and typefaces